 1. Purchase a scale: You can get a manual scale or an electronic scale, but you’ll absolutely need one.
 I have one that weighs up to 25 pounds.

 2. Save money by printing the shipping label yourself: If you’re selling on eBay, under “Actions” you can select “Print Shipping Label” and print your label online through eBay or PayPal.
 An additional benefit to this is that eBay/PayPal automatically sends an email to the recipient notifying them that you’ve printed the Shipping Label and providing them with tracking information for their package, so you don’t have to send a separate email informing them of this.

 If you’re selling on Amazon, Etsy or anywhere else, you can print your label online directly from the Postal Service at www.usps.gov.
 You can even schedule a pickup and save yourself a trip to the Post Office (same day pickup is not available though).

 If you're not already recycling to help save the earth and to keep our earth green, how about recycling for some cash!
 Yeah, man!
 I already do it for extra cash.
-Go online or in the phone book (if you still use those :-) and look up your local metal recycling centers.
+Go online and look up your local metal recycling centers.
 Call them or go on their website and find out what types of products they take for cash and what their hours of operation are, then start recycling.
 For example, my local recycling center pays cash for aluminum cans, old computer CPUs and appliances (other than dishwashers), things made of aluminum, stainless steel, cast iron, wire, copper, brass and much, much more.
 Think outside the box here.
 For instance, if your job provides and cleans your uniforms and they return the cleaned uniforms to you each week on wire hangers...
 Instead of returning or throwing away these wire hangers, stack them and box them until you have a significant, heavy amount.
 Then take them to the recycling center for a little extra cash.